Orton-Gillingham Training and Certification: The BEST Options

 This includes classroom teachers, those who want to pursue private tutoring opportunities, jobs in administration or at the division level, or those looking to become dyslexia interventionists or dyslexia specialists.

 🏫 Thinking about certification and want to learn more?
-Read my story entitled, “How to Get OG Certified.”
-Katie discusses her experience of becoming a Structured Literacy Dyslexia Specialist and shares what you need to know about how to get OG certified.
+Read our post about “How to Get OG Certified.”
+Katie discusses her experience to become a Structured Literacy Dyslexia Specialist (C-SLDS) and shares what you need to know about how to get OG certified.

 🔟 Top 10 BEST Options for OG Certification

-Below is a comprehensive list of independent options that are approved and accredited by the International Dyslexia Association (IDA) and the Center for Effective Reading Instruction (CERI).
+Below is a comprehensive list of independent training programs that are approved and accredited by the International Dyslexia Association (IDA) and offer certifications from the Center for Effective Reading Instruction (CERI).

 Cartoon teacher reading with chalkboard background outlining 10 options for Orton-Gillingham Training